The new organisation is distributed

 No one commits to something they do not choose

-A feeling of belonging and sense of community are powerful engines, but they are voluntary.
+A feeling of belonging and a sense of community are powerful engines, but they are voluntary.
 For them to emerge, people must be able to identify with each other, share underlying values, be excited, and connect.

-But, connection will be impossible to achieve without sharing benefits, without having an objective that, to some extent, depends on the service of others.
+But, a connection will be impossible to achieve without sharing benefits, without having an objective that, to some extent, depends on the service of others.
 An objective that is clear and tangible, with a social impact, that creates value for its environment and has an exciting narrative will make others want to join and contribute their effort.
 Cohesion is achieved when the project is common to all those involved.
 It is essential to understand that the project is only common if it is really common; that is, if people share the objective, participate in the diagnosis, contribute, evaluate the impact of their contribution, rectify, learn and win or lose according to the results.

 Only in this way will we gain people’s trust, something that is so difficult to gain and so easy to lose.
 Trust will be the result of consistency and a real sense of purpose.